sonata-project/SonataAdminBundle/docs/reference/security.rst

 Optionally, you can specify an object owner, and step through each admin.
 See the help of the command for more information.

-If you try to access to the admin class you should see the login form, just log in with the ``root`` user.
+If you try to access to the admin class you should see the login form, log in with the ``root`` user.

 An Admin is displayed in the dashboard (and menu) when the user has the role ``LIST``.
 To change this override the ``showIn`` method in the Admin class.